php-kit/tools/README.md

 Make your code easier to reuse.
 Make it easier to switch to projects made with other frameworks, keeping the *way-you-work*.

-> Some frameworks even use PHP-Kit on their own code!
+> Some frameworks even use PHP-Kit Tools on their own code.

 ##### Documented